pjaos/yview/README.md

  `cd icons_gw`

-  `sudo pip install`
+ `sudo pip install .`

  You may uninstall icons_gw using the following command.

  `sudo pip uninstall icons_gw`

 ## deb installation
  In order to build the deb package you must install [pbuild](git@github.com:pjaos/).
 Once pbuild is installed the following commands will build and install the deb package.